tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Storage-Analytics-Log-Format.md

   - zh-cn
   - zh-tw
 ---

 # Storage Analytics Log Format

 Storage Analytics logging records details for both successful and failed requests for your storage account.
 Storage Analytics logs enable you to review details of read, write, and delete operations against your Azure tables, queues, and blobs.
 They also enable you to investigate the reasons for failed requests such as timeouts, throttling, and authorization errors.

 Each log entry conforms to a standard log format that is governed by the version of Storage Analytics logging in use.
 Version 1.0 includes all of the fields described in [Log Entry Format 1.0](#log-entry-format-1.0).
-Version 2.0 adds fields for logging information about requests to the Blob and Queue services that are authorized with an OAuth token.

-Authentication and authorization with Azure AD for the Blob and Queue services is currently in preview.
-For more information, see [Authenticate with Azure Active Directory (Preview)](Authenticate-with-Azure-Active-Directory.md).
+Version 2.0 adds fields for logging information about requests to the Blob and Queue services that are authorized with an OAuth 2.0 token.
+Authentication with Azure AD for the Blob and Queue services is currently in preview.

 The first field in a log entry always specifies the version number.
 Consumers of logging data can take a dependency on this field as well as the following aspects of a log entry: